sharovatov/teamlead/articles/lifecycle_en.md

 I want to cover the employee lifecycle — from the moment they start searching for a job till they leave the company.

-First you need to understand that companies need you more, than you need them.
+First you need to understand that companies need you more than you need them.
 The market is constantly growing, developers are always in demand.

-You have full right to ask questions, request changing the interview or offer conditions, ask for transparency in compensation etc.
+You have full right to ask questions, request changing the interview process or offer conditions, ask for transparency in compensation etc.

 ## Job search